alidcast/rogue.js/README.md

 hydrate(App)
 ```

 And that's it!
-With just a few lines of code, you have a server rendered React application.
+With just a few lines of code, you've setup a server-rendered React application.

-To get you're application running, we recommend an SSR build tool such as [razzle](https://github.com/jaredpalmer/razzle).
+To get your application running, we recommend an SSR build tool such as [razzle](https://github.com/jaredpalmer/razzle).
 Check out the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) example to see how to get started.

 Rogue can also be used with [`react-native-web`](https://github.com/necolas/react-native-web/).
 If you're interested in this, check out the [with-react-native](https://github.com/alidcastano/rogue.js/tree/master/examples/with-react-native) example.